CAMZYOS- mavacamten capsule, gelatin coated

 5.4 Embryo-Fetal Toxicity

 CAMZYOS may cause fetal toxicity when administered to a pregnant female, based on findings in animal studies.
 Confirm absence of pregnancy in females of reproductive potential prior to treatment and advise patients to use effective contraception during treatment with CAMZYOS and for 4 months after the last dose.
-CAMZYOS may reduce the effectiveness of combined hormonal contraceptives (CHCs).
-Advise patients using CHCs to use an alternative contraceptive method that is not affected by CYP450 enzyme induction or to add nonhormonal contraception [see Drug Interactions (7.2) and Use in Specific Populations (8.1, 8.3)].
+CHCs containing a combination of ethinyl estradiol and norethindrone may be used with mavacamten.
+However, CAMZYOS may reduce the effectiveness of certain other combined hormonal contraceptives (CHC).
+If these CHCs are used, advise patients to add nonhormonal contraception (such as condoms) during concomitant use and for 4 months after the last dose of CAMZYOS [see Drug Interactions (7.2) and Use in Specific Populations (8.1, 8.3)].

 6 ADVERSE REACTIONS